Jean Louis Teyssié was a radioecologist at the International Atomic Energy Agency https://www.iaea.org

 The IAEA received the Nobel Peace Prize in 2005.

-Passionate about Nature, JLT tries to make the general public aware, through underwater photography and video, of the application of basic precautionary principles in terms of the management of aquatic ecosystems.
-He swims up rivers and canyons in the south of France to photograph and film the expressions of life in a few centimeters of fresh water.
+Passionate about Nature, JLT tries to raise awareness among the general public, through underwater photography and video, of the application of basic precautionary principles in terms of management of aquatic ecosystems.
+He explores rivers, streams, torrents, waterfalls, canyons, high mountain lakes in the south of France to photograph and film the expressions of life in fresh waters.

 Who knows the caddisfly, the simulid, the stonefly, the white-clawed crayfish, the blageon, the sculpin, the gerris?
-Cleaners, recyclers, filterers, aquatic animals clean up the water in our rivers.
+Cleaners, recyclers, filterers, aquatic animals depollute the water in our rivers.
 Each living entity has had a specific role in the balance of freshwater ecosystems for millions of years.
 Useful and creative, life expresses itself in aquatic ecosystems to surprise us with its biodiversity.

 BIODIVERSITY AND BIOINDICATION

 These interventions can be better targeted if the resistant species specify the type of contamination.
-It is easier, less expensive to measure contaminants concentrated in a living organism than dissolved in water, air, sediments.
+It is easier and less expensive to measure contaminants concentrated in a living organism than dissolved in water, air or sediments.
 These bioindicators reflect the health of the biodiversity of our rivers.

 River animals integrate them by direct contact or ingestion.
-These sneaky contaminants bio-magnify along food chains and accumulate from bacteria to humans.
-We find in fish at the end of the aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co…) Chernobyl radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from degradation in water of bags, cigarette butts, bottles, pipes, plastic materials, fabrics, masks, surgical gloves etc… Nano-plastics and nano fibers are very dangerous for health.
-They are already present in milk, cheeses, vegetables, fish, game, drinking water, and…. beer !
+These sneaky contaminants biomagnify along food chains and accumulate from bacteria to humans.
+We find in fish at the end of aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co…) Chernobyl radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from the degradation in water of bags, cigarette butts, bottles, pipes, plastic materials, fabrics, masks, surgical gloves and plastic rain and snow which are increasingly frequent in our latitudes